labermt/CST136SRS01/README.md

 Create a constexpr member for kUnboundLower and kUnboundUpper.

 Create lower bound and upper bound setters and getters.
 Handle narrowing conversions (float, double, long, unsigned, ...).
+Allow std::string and c-strings for setters and handle non-valid strings.

 Create setters for the value and throw an exception if the value exceeds the bounds.
 Ensure a strong exception guarantee.